bullyface8/SIS/sis/it4it.md

 **Why is an AI agent the right investment to solve this?**

 Customer messages are written in natural language with typos, slang, emojis, and variations in phrasing.
 A traditional script based on if-else rules or regular expressions would require manually listing every possible wording of every question.
 This is impossible to maintain.
-For example, the question "where is my package?" can be asked as "where's my order?", "when will it arrive?", "посылка где?", "трек номер дайте", or "заказ потерялся".
-An LLM understands meaning, not exact words, and can classify all these variations correctly without additional coding.

 Furthermore, an AI agent (LLM) can generate context-aware reply templates, not just select from a fixed list.
 It can adapt tone, add politeness, and handle edge cases like sarcasm or mixed intents.
 A traditional script cannot do this.